dmey/minimal-dx/README.md

 ## Documentation

-The main subroutine used to calculate the performance of a single coil air-cooled DX cooling equipment is `MinimalDXCoolingDriver`.
+The main subroutines used to calculate the performance of a single coil DX cooling and heating equipment are `MinimalDXCoolingDriver` and `MinimalDXHeatingDriver`, respectively:

 - `MinimalDXCoolingDriver` was adapted from EnergyPlus `CalcDoe2DXCoil`.
 The wrapper to call is in `src/cooling/minimal_dx_cooling_driver.f90`, the main calculations are carried out in `src/cooling/minimal_dx_cooling.f90`.